Carol Baum: Awards

-In the 1989 Academy Awards, the documentary Common Threads: Stories from the Quilt won for Best Documentary Feature.
+At the 1989 Academy Awards, the documentary Common Threads: Stories from the Quilt won Best Documentary Feature.

 Also in 1989, Tidy Endings won a CableACE Award for Dramatic or Theatrical Special.

 In 1997, Fly Away Home won a Christopher Award, a Genesis Award for Best Feature Film, and the Critic's Choice Award for Best Family Film at the Broadcast Film Critics Association Awards.
 In addition, Caleb Deschanel was nominated for an Academy Award for Best Cinematography for the film.

 In 2015, Zapped won a Leo Award for Best Television Movie.

 Personal life

-A New Jersey native, Baum is a graduate of Columbia High School in Maplewood, and New York University, where she majored in sociology.
+A New Jersey native, Baum is a graduate of Columbia High School in Maplewood and New York University, where she majored in sociology.

 Baum worked for Bantam Books and Random House in New York, as well as The Producers Circle, developing the movie adaptations of Ira Levin's The Stepford Wives, Stephen King's The Shining, and Ira Levin's The Boys from Brazil.

 After moving to Los Angeles, Baum became a studio vice president at Lorimar, where she developed Taylor Hackford's An Officer and a Gentleman, and then vice president at Twentieth Century Fox, where she developed the Mike Nichols movie Working Girl.

 She is the wife of writer Tom Baum.
 She is mother to writer Henry Baum and has a second son.
 She lives in Los Angeles.